Skip to Content

 You should begin by washing the towels to remove any starches or additives.
 This will ensure the paint adheres to the fabric fibers.

-Then the fabric should be as smooth as possible for this technique, so you will need to press any wrinkles or rolling around the edges with a hot iron or heat press.
+The fabric should then be as smooth as possible for this technique, so you will need to press any wrinkles or roll around the edges with a hot iron or heat press.

 Finally, I taped several sheets of wax paper on the table to cover the size of the soon-to-be napkins (flour sack towels)!